How-To Creole

 To Contract or Not to Contract?

 The choice is yours!
-You don't have to contract words in Haitian Creole.
-However, you would sound much more natural if you do.
-Furthermore, knowing the contractions is still important.
+You don't always have to use shortened forms in Haitian Creole.
+However, using them appropriately can make your speech sound more natural.

 Newer Post Older Post Home